Clafou/growthchart.app/_pages/support.md

 ## [How to share with a family member or other](/share-with-other)

 More information is coming soon!
-Meanwhile please don't hesitate to get in touch with any query – Seb
+Meanwhile please don't hesitate to get in touch with any query.
+Use the Send Feedback option in the app or just drop me a line at [feedback@clafou.com](mailto:feedback@clafou.com) – Seb